 Types of ETFs

 Though ETF varieties aren’t nearly as plentiful as grains of sand on the world’s beaches, there are a shocking number and variety of them, possibly even more in number than The Fast And The Furious sequels and spin offs—and their numbers are growing every day.
-Here are the major categories.
+Here are the major asset classes and investment products included in the biggest ETF categories.

 Stock Market Tracking ETFs

 ETFs that mirror indices like the stock or bond market have attracted by far the most investment from individual investors.
-A particularly popular way for investors to own a small stake of the American economy is to invest in ETFs that seek to mirror the S&P 500, an index of the 500 publicly-traded American companies with the highest market capitalizations.
-Since the S&P 500 naturally favors the largest companies, those who seek to diversify their equity with smaller companies may consider ETFs that track, say, the S&P 400, or the Russell 2000, which track, respectively, midcap and smaller publicly traded companies.
+Also known as index ETFs or bond ETFs, since they track a particular market index, they're a particularly popular way for investors to own a small stake of the American economy is to invest in ETFs that seek to mirror the S&P 500, an index of the 500 publicly-traded American companies with the highest market capitalizations.
+Since the S&P 500 or other large indexes like the Dow Jones Industrial Average or the NASDAQ-100 naturally favors the largest companies, those who seek to diversify their equity with smaller companies may consider ETFs that track, say, the S&P 400, or the Russell 2000, which track, respectively, midcap and small-cap publicly traded companies.
+The benefit of these kinds of index funds is that these ETFs offer automatic diversification, and you can easily track past performances by looking at past market activity.
+Popular index ETFs include the Invesco QQQ and the iShares Russell 3000.
+For investors looking for more fixed income ETFs, bond markets may be a more attractive option.

 Sector Tracking ETFs